 If a person dies with a will, the person who administers the estate is the Executor.
 However, when someone dies intestate – without a will – a family member or creditor can apply to the Supreme Court to be appointed an ‘Administrator’ to undertake the role.
 As there is no will to confer the authority, Letters of Administration gives the Administrator the right to deal with the intestate’s assets and to distribute them to any beneficiaries in accordance with the Succession Act.

 There is a second type of Letters of Administration: where there is a will but the executor named has already died or declines to take up the role and another person is granted authority by the court to act in their place.

-If you need further information in regards to estate administration, executors guides, probate or letters of administration , call us now on 1300 580 413
+If you need further information in regards to estate administration, executors guides, or probate, contact us today or call us on 1300 580 413